Oklahoma Police: Truck Driver Intentionally Ran Over Three Homeless People Sleeping On Sidewalk

 An unidentified pickup truck driver is accused of intentionally running over three sleeping homeless people in Oklahoma on Monday.
-The horrific crime took place at just after 6:00 a.m. at under the I-244 bridge, and authorities claim that there is no way that the incident was accidental.
-The three homeless victims were reportedly sleeping on a sidewalk when the unidentified truck driver hopped the curb, steered his vehicle to the small space between a telephone pole and retaining wall and even accelerated before plowing over the sleeping victims.
+The horrific crime took place at just after 6 a.m. under the I-244 bridge, and authorities claim that there is no way the incident was accidental.
+The three homeless victims were reportedly sleeping on a sidewalk when the unidentified truck driver hopped the curb, steered his vehicle to the small space between a telephone pole and retaining wall, and even accelerated before plowing over the sleeping victims.

 “There’s just no way this could have been an accident.
 He had to deliberately drive up over the curb, maneuver his vehicle between the telephone pole and retaining wall and then accelerate to hit these guys.”

 As KTUL 8 reports, police say that there is surveillance video of the truck attack, and the intent is clear.
-The video reportedly shows the truck driver, described as a white male in his 40s and wearing a baseball cap, drive around the block several times before “squaring up” his vehicle, driving onto the sidewalk, and plowing over his three sleeping, homeless victims.
+The video reportedly shows the truck driver, described as a white male in his 40s and wearing a baseball cap, drive around the block several times before “squaring up” his vehicle, driving onto the sidewalk, and plowing over his three sleeping homeless victims.

 “The pickup truck actually circled the block a couple of times before coming back, driving up over the curb and driving down the sidewalk to run over these individuals.”